 - 1) Beginning of the day Students arriving after 8:30 AM are tardy.
 (Some leniency will be extended the first two weeks of school. - 2) Students arriving after 8:30 A.M. - must sign in at the school office - receive an admittance slip to get into class. - 3) Excused tardies may include: doctor/dental appointments, car trouble, accidents, emergency, legal, prearrangement made with the teacher and/or the school office, or other reasons.
 Late arrival is excused. - 4) Parents must sign students in and out in the school office any time the students come late or need to leave early.
-Students in the high school may sign themselves out if written permission is on file from the parent. - 5) Students arriving or leaving after 11:30 A.M. are recorded as being present for 1⁄2 day. - 6) The office may waive the tardy at the beginning of the day due to weather and/or traffic problems. - 7) Each student will be given three tardies per quarter (all classes combined) with no consequence. - 8) Grades K 5 throughout the day
+Students in the high school may sign themselves out if written permission is on file from the parent. - 5) Students arriving or leaving after 11:30 A.M. are recorded as being present for 1⁄2 day. - 6) The office may waive the tardy at the beginning of the day due to weather and/or traffic problems. - 7) Three Tardies to School will result in ONE absence.

+8) Grades 6 - 12 - throughout the day